Ciberusps/FireSave/README.md

 ## Setup

-- steamworks sdk required!!!
 - copy `.env.example` rename to `.env` and fill
-- make things from "How to update SteamworksSDK" section
+- optionaly make things from "How to update SteamworksSDK" section not required for start
 - `npm i`
 - now you should be ready